jhutchinswisc/AEFoundations/class_outline.md

 ### Firms and Contracts (2 weeks)

-- Model from IO class relating incentives for integration
+- Incentives for integration (strategy class notes)
 - Hennessy
 - Hueth and Ligon
 - Contracts and markets